ramzan-developer/Bike-Store-main/README.md

 ## Features

 ### User Features
-- Login and authentication
+- Login, Register and authentication
 - View all available bikes
 - Search for bikes
 - Add bikes to cart
-- Checkout with multiple payment options (Google Pay / Card / Cash on Delivery)
+- Checkout options (Cash on Delivery)
 - Submit website reviews

+### Supplier Features
+- Login, Register and authentication
+- Manage bikes
+- View Order details
+- Order Management page

 ### Admin Features
 - Add new bike products
 - View all registered users and their details
 - View and manage user reviews
 - Delete users or products
+- Manage Bike Categories
+- View and Manage User, Supplier Accounts details

 > This website is not responsive.
 > Order tracking is not included.